The Free Folk Festivals – crops NOT shops outreach South goes North and West

 05 – Is your aim to stay specifically in a ethical social genre ?

 Currently I’m mainly writing about and focusing on veganism, liberating farm animals from the hell we’ve created for them, trying to slow down and start to repair the damage we’ve done to the environment.
 But, it’s all interlinked.
 It’s all part of the bigger puzzle.
 Ultimately selfishness and greed is what is destroying us and pretty much everything falls under that.
+06 – Did you feel supported by the vegan community in putting on the VegStock event ?

 Yeah some people were super supportive.
 Livekindly did a write up for us which was insanely amazing.
 A few other vegan pages shared the event.
 London’s first ever all vegan supermarket GreenBay (which is SO AWESOME) wrote about us.
 Fat Gay Vegan gave us a mention or two.
 And a few more too – generally very very positive and helpful, which is what you’d like to expect in a vegan community…!
 A couple of vegan places in the area wouldn’t let me display a poster a few days before the event, and that was pretty disappointing.
+07 In setting up Vegstock were you mindful of other vegan social events being seen as brands or branded, that have falling into criticism for failing to stick to the vegan ethic or putting out self promoting, profiteering and confusing messages ?

 That was my first hurdle really.
 From doing a lot of ‘googling’ I couldn’t find many vegan bands.
 And I almost stopped as soon as I had started.
 Still I stuck with it, and found a few awesome artists either through playing shows with them or hearing about them through friends.
 I also looked at the roster for a few animal sanctuary festivals..
 I figured it was likely those bands were vegan (although I pissed off the band leader of one such band who turned out not to be vegan.
 Apparently I was being discriminatory saying I only wanted vegan bands.
 For my vegan festival.
 Sure.)
 After advertising the event and it becoming so successful on facebook, it turns out there are a HELL of a lot of vegan artists and bands… it was just difficult to find them!
 But it’s great as I now have a possibles list for next time.
 Of course the food stalls were all vegan, as were the products used by my henna lady, hair braider and masseuse.
+08 – Who were your favorite acts and have you any collaborations with other artists that have or may grow out of putting on this event?

 I played with Rudy Warman and the Heavyweather in Kent so I already knew they were phenomenal.
 Riiver was great.
 Tokyo Taboo were insanely good too.
 No plans to collaborate yet but I’m sure something will be on the cards at some point.